 NOTE: For your application and essay, please be sure to include the following details IF they apply to you.

 Each year, more than $600,000 in scholarships, grants and financial support is awarded to deserving students & institutions.
 Funds are available for both summer and semester programs.
-Please check the website for more details and how to apply.
+AIFS is the first study abroad organization to become a committed partner of Generation Study Abroad and are now offering Generation Study Abroad Scholarships for semester and summer programs.

 If you have a Florida Prepaid College program, you can use those funds to pay for the regular tuition rate for a study abroad course.
 These funds cannot be used for any additional program costs or lab fees.